zhullyb/monyhar/monyhar/docs/security/post-spectre-webdev.md

 any resource which it renders (including images, stylesheets, scripts, frames, etc).
 Likewise, embedded frames gain access to their ancestors' content.

-This model is spelled out in more detail in both Chromium's [Post-Spectre Threat Model Rethink][post-spectre-rethink], and in Artur Janc's [Notes on the threat model of cross-origin isolation][coi-threat-model].
+This model is spelled out in more detail in both Monyhar's [Post-Spectre Threat Model Rethink][post-spectre-rethink], and in Artur Janc's [Notes on the threat model of cross-origin isolation][coi-threat-model].